Sales Enablement Best Practices: The Pillars of Productivity

 SalesHood - Sales Enablement Platform

-We sat down with Sheevaun Thatcher the Head of Sales Enablement and Training at RingCentral to talk about sales enablement, sales playbooks and salespeople.
+We sat down with Sheevaun Thatcher the Head of Global Sales and Growth Enablement at RingCentral to talk about sales enablement, sales playbooks and salespeople.
 Here is her interview.

 Elay: How did you get into sales enablement?

 Sheevaun: I was running global sales engineering at Actuate since 1998.
 An executive had noticed that my team was the one team that they didn’t need to worry about.
 In 2008, they had said “whatever you’re doing now, I want you to apply it to the whole organization.”
 It was too new a concept to have a standardized title.
 I came up with my own title: VP, Global Success Metrics.
 Years down the line Forrester coined the phrase “sales enablement” and I adopted that title.
 I discovered that in sales enablement, I could still enjoy the thrill and game of sales, but without the risk.
 It became the perfect environment for me, and management came naturally.
 Back then I wasn’t able to find any mentors, so I had to forge my own path.
 Along the way I found a repeatable enablement methodology that works.